People write to me, that they feel like they are spiritually stuck and are making no spiritual progress.

 Or: We can start swimming or engage in training that doesn’t involve running, and find out: Cool, that is a great solution.
 I am still active and I need to keep training so my muscles are satisfied.

-The solution to this is to leave the spiritual.
+The solution to this is to leave the predefined spiritual.
 Let it rest.
-Spirituality is a muscle.

 The solution to this is, and it is not especially a solution people are keen to be let in on, since it is not fancy, nor complicated: Go into the practical life.
 Leave the high flying a bit and make a touchdown and find spirituality in the everyday life.
 Let the mundane fuel it.